rmoehn/theatralia/doc/system-overview.md

      for every item in the `:search-result` part, so that they get displayed to you.

+### Adding a material

+This is similar to the [previous](#doing-a-search) section in that we have the ClojureScript client actively communicating with the server.
+However, this time we're doing a POST request and the server modifies the database.

+ 1. You type "Jane Grigson: English Food" into the title input field.
+You type "No pictures, but great recipes!" into the comment input field.
+The local state of the `add-material-view` gets updated (see [above](#doing-a-search)) and now looks like this:

+    ```
+    {:title "Jane Grigson: English Food"
+     :comments "No pictures, but great recipes!"}
+    ```

+ 2. You click the submit button for adding materials.
+The `onClick` listener fires and calls `process-new-material`.

+ 3. `process-new-material` takes the local state and sends it to the server in a POST request to `/materials`.

+ 4. The server receives the request with the data encoded as an EDN string.
+It extracts them and gives them to `save-material`.

+ 5. `save-material` calls some functions with the given material to construct a data structure that describes the transaction for adding the material.
+It tries to make the database execute this transaction.
+Depending on the result of the transaction, it signals OK or an error back to the client.

+ 6. If the client receives an error message from the server, it just prints it and leaves the text you wrote in the input fields.
+If the client receives an OK, it empties the local state of the `add-material-view`, causing the input fields in the user interface to be emptied as well.
+Now your new material is saved in the database and can be requested through the search.

 ## The components of the server

 The server consist of several parts, which I call components, since they